manuelmarcano22/Reproducible-example/README.md

 # Reproducible Research Example

-This is an small example to create a LaTeX document using python and pythontex inside a Docker container from a linux host.
+This is an small example to create a LaTeX document using python and PythonTex inside a Docker container from a linux host.

 For great resources on how to do reproducible research with Python see the videos from the scipy conference and their git repositories: